timmc/johnny/HACK.md

   e.g. `"/video/{id}/sources;limit={?limit}"`
   (remember to match across encoding, e.g. `%61` matches `a`)
 - Harden query impls against HashDoS attack
+- Equality & comparators (see RFC 3986 section 6)
+- Normalizers (e.g. decode all unreserved chars)

+#### Component processing

+Parse and manipulate components:

+- path (/-delimited)
+    - collapsing of /./ segments (RFC 3986)
+    - relative reference resolution (RFC 3986)
+    - appending a list of segments
+- querystring
+    - FormEncoded utility
+- User and password components
+- Host component
+    - Get public suffix (foo.brightcove.com -> com)
+    - Get private suffix
+    - "Is this host equal to or a subdomain of this other host/one of these other hosts?"
+- Lambda support for any of the above: `withQueryChange(...lambda...)`
+- "Does the URL match this origin/one of these origins?"

 ### Tests